bellan/VVXAnalysis/README.md

 -----------------------------------------------
 -----------------------------------------------

-The basic objects and selections are based on the H->ZZ->4l analysis; this set of packages can be seen as an extension of the H->ZZ->4l analysis code.
+The basic objects and selections are based on the H --> ZZ --> 4l analysis; this set of packages can be seen as an extension of the H --> ZZ --> 4l analysis code.
-As a matter of fact, the user needs to follow the very same recipe as of the H->ZZ->4l analysis, and on top of that, check-out the code in this repository.
+As a matter of fact, the user needs to follow the very same recipe as of the H --> ZZ --> 4l analysis, and on top of that, check-out the code in this repository.

-The philosophy is to run the H->ZZ->4l work-flow up to the production of the Z->ll bosons and deviate from it adding specific objects for the multi boson analyses, e.g., W->jj object or VVS tag-jets or other vector boson decays.
-The input of the analysis are patuples produced for H->ZZ->4l and the idea is to collaborate with that team to extend the pool of samples to fully match our needs too.
+The philosophy is to run the H --> ZZ --> 4l work-flow up to the production of the Z --> ll bosons and deviate from it adding specific objects for the multi boson analyses, e.g., W --> jj object or VVS tag-jets or other vector boson decays.
+The input of the analysis are patuples produced for H --> ZZ --> 4l and the idea is to collaborate with that team to extend the pool of samples to fully match our needs too.

 The Multi Boson work-flow then foreseens the production of ROOT tree files, filled with objects like muons, electrons, jets, vector bosons, described by relatively